 But email may work really well for them.
 Choosing the right method of communicating can reduce niggles.

 For example, instead of saying “She’s been stubborn and exhausting”, how about “she’s been her own woman today”?
 When an LSA describes my daughter as her ‘own woman’, I know they mean she’s been stubborn!
 However, I feel positive about the statement and most importantly this empowers me to get through the evening with my stubborn daughter!

 3. Be respectful and aware of the impact of words

 “I remember a teacher telling me that perhaps the reason my daughter [who had a learning disability] had regressed was because I had done too much speech therapy with her and she needed a break.
 She had no idea how much that hurt.
 She said it kindly, but it stung deep.
 And it was complete nonsense.
 My daughter was subsequently diagnosed with autism”.

 4. Be aware of giving unsolicited advice.
 Parent carers have their fill of ‘advice’ from experts.
 Ultimately they are the expert on their child, so think carefully before wading in with an opinion.

 5. Encourage open and frequent communication.
 Through the preferred channel (for example, email, phone, home-school book).

 How to raise concerns with school

-And if we do have a concern to raise with school, here’s some tips from Dan and parent carers in our community, on how we might best manage those difficult situations:
+And if we do have a concern to raise with school, here’s some tips from Dan and parent carers in the Mobilise Community on how we might best manage those difficult situations:

 1. Prepare the key things we want to say.